tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-isnumeric-isint-isnumber.md

 Select Convert(Float, '2d4')
 ```

-Often times, we don&#8217;t want to allow the dollar sign or scientific notation.
+Often times, we don't want to allow the dollar sign or scientific notation.

 To make sure a value can be converted to an integer, you can append .0e0 to the end of the string before checking.
 If the original value had a decimal point, then adding another decimal point will cause the value to not be numeric.
 Similarly, adding e0 to a value that is already expressed in scientific notation will cause IsNumeric to return false.